This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Jaipur has been the capital of Rajasthan since the early 1700s and is today known for its beautiful gemstone jewelry, leather goods and block-printed textiles.

-Jaipur was without a doubt the highlight of our Golden Triangle tour in India.
+India’s Pink City was without a doubt the highlight of our Golden Triangle tour.
 The Old City is a photographer’s (Instagrammer’s) dream!
-It has so much to offer, so I would recommend spending at least 2 full days to get the most out of your visit.
+It has so much to offer, so I would recommend spending at least 2 days in Jaipur to get the most out of your visit.

 How to get to Jaipur